MostafaHikal/MostafaHikal/README.md

 ```
 STATUS        : Online
-ROLE          : Computer Science Student · Developer in Training
+ROLE          : Machine Learning Engineer
 CURRENT FOCUS : Natural Language Processing · LLMs · RAG Pipelines
-BASE          : Damanhour University, Egypt
 NEXT LAUNCH   : Open to internships & collaborative projects
 ```

-I'm a CS student building a strong base in **C++** and **Python**, currently steering everything I learn toward **NLP and language-model systems** — from prompt design to retrieval-augmented pipelines.
+I'm a Machine Learning Engineer building a strong base in **C++** and **Python**, currently steering everything I learn toward **NLP and language-model systems** — from prompt design to retrieval-augmented pipelines.
 I like taking a model from "it kind of works" to "it holds up."

 <br>